 Make this frozen fruit blackberry banana smoothie in one go; you don't even need a chopping board.

-Blend on high speed until you reach the desired consistency.
-About 40 seconds.
+Step 3: Blend at high speed until you reach the desired consistency—about 40 seconds.

-Serve and top with fresh fruit or hemp seeds, or chia seeds.
+Step 4: Serve and top with fresh fruit hemp seeds or chia seeds.

 Hint: if you use a fresh banana, fresh berries, fresh blackberries, or strawberries, instead of frozen berries, add 4-6 ice cubes per portion.
 You can also add almond yogurt or mix fresh and frozen fruit to make up for the creamy texture.